formula-usi/warmup-assignment/README.md

 # Formula USI 2021 Warm up Assignment

 Assignment in preparation for the FORMULA USI 2021 Challenge, 5--7 November 2021, Campus Est, Lugano, Switzerland.
-This task is preparatory to what the Challenge would require you to do, thus do it at the best of your possibilities.
+This task is preparatory to what the Challenge would require you to do, thus do it at the best of your possibilities!

 ## Testbed

-At FORMULA USI 2021 you will build a real small-scale Donkey Car driving on a real track.
+At FORMULA USI 2021 you will build a real small-scale [Donkey Car](https://www.donkeycar.com/) driving on a real track.
 For this assignment, we require you to build a virtual Donkey Car driving on a virtual road in a simulator.
 Below is the virtual racing track.

 *Virtual Environment (Unity)*